ekr/dtls-conn-id/draft-rescorla-tls-dtls-connection-id.md

 Without multi-homing and mobility the use of the connection id is not different to the use of the 5-tuple.

-With multi-homing an adversary is able to correlate the communication interaction over the two paths, which adds further privacy concerns.
+With multi-homing, an adversary is able to correlate the communication interaction over the two paths, which adds further privacy concerns.
 In order to prevent this, implementations SHOULD attempt to use fresh connection IDs whenever they change local addresses or ports (though this is not always